Hardware for using the Ongoing WMS scanning module

 Bluetooth and USB scanners contains only the reader and a processor for decoding the barcode and sends the scanned data to another device via Bluetooth or USB.
 They are often cheaper than a tablet/mobile computer with integrated reader and can be used with devices that you might already have in your warehouse mobiles phones, tablets or computers.
 Since they are often small and light, they are suitable for goods flows where you need both hands for the working process.

 Some of the smaller handheld Bluetooth scanners can be worn in a strap around the wrist or neck to free the hands.
 During picking they are often used with a mobile phone attached to the warehouse workers arm, or to a tablet attached to a forklift or picking cart.

 At packing stations, it can be a good idea to connect a handheld scanner with a computer or laptop.
 The lager screen is convenient, as is the possibility to type with the computer keyboard when entering e.g. pallet information.

 Examples of handheld scanners:

-Examples of ring scanners:
+Examples of wearable scanners:

 RFID scanners can read multiple RFID tags at once, which makes it possible to scan a box of items without opening it.
 This can be used at inbound delivery or to scan a box from the picking cart for outbound delivery to make sure it has been picked without errors.

 The scanning modules in Ongoing WMS is, in most cases, built to take in one article at the time.
-Therefore we need to adjust the scanning module you want to use before you can scan multiple articles at ones.
+Therefore, we need to adjust the scanning module you want to use before you can scan multiple articles at ones.
 Let us know if you are planning to use RFID.